-Limited Partner interests are represented by Common, Class E and Class G Units that entitle the holders thereof to the rights and privileges specified in the Partnership Agreement, as amended.
-As of February 28, 2007, we had limited partner interests represented by 110,890,596 Common Units and 26,086,957 Class G Units issued and outstanding, an aggregate 98% Limited Partner interest.
-There are also 8,853,832 Class E Units outstanding that are reported as treasury units, which units are entitled to receive distributions in accordance with their terms.
+Limited partner interests in the Partnership are represented by Common and Class B Units that entitle the holders thereof to the rights and privileges specified in the Partnership Agreement, as amended.
+As of February 28, 2007, we had limited partner interests represented by 215,300,501 Common Units and 2,521,570 Class B Units issued and outstanding that are entitled to receive distributions in accordance with their terms, an aggregated 99.68% Limited Partner interest.